JolanDUBOIS/sports-calendar/README.md

 ## Authors

-- Jolan Du Bois — master student in AI and football fan
+- Jolan Du Bois — master student in AI and sports fan
 - This project is a personal learning exercise and hobby.

 ## Planned Features